holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/05_skills_assessment_1/lesson_plan.md

 ### Homework

-- Finish problems 0 and 1 of Skills Assessment (aka the first two problems)
+- Finish problems 0 and 1 of `Skills Assessment Worksheet` (aka the first two problems)